 Ekklesiyar Yan’uwa a Nigeria (EYN), the Church of the Brethren in Nigeria, is the largest national body of the Church of the Brethren in the world.
-With a vibrant history of more than 90 years, EYN has placed a high emphasis on education, health, and agriculture.
-Today EYN is being ravaged by attacks from the militant group Boko Haram.
+With a vibrant history of nearly 100 years, EYN has placed a high emphasis on education, health, and agriculture.
+Today EYN continues to be ravaged by attacks from the militant group Boko Haram.
+Emergency assistance is being provided through the Emergency Disaster Fund.
 Go to the Nigeria crisis page for the latest information.

 Before the destruction by insurgents, EYN had nearly a million people attending services and has carried out mission efforts in neighboring countries.
 The church’s ministries include its peace witness, aid to those affected by the crisis, leadership development, Women’s Fellowship (ZME), and youth programs.
 EYN is a member of the World Council of Churches and the Christian Association of Nigeria.